-Further to the responses provided by the Minister for Health and Social Services to Written Question 464/2019 and Oral Question 265/2019, will the Minister -
+Further to the responses to Written Question 464/2019 and Oral Question 265/2019, will the Minister -

-- (a) advise whether it is her assessment that there is an urgent need for action to make G.P. consultations affordable for those in clinical, financial or social need; - (b) state what action, if any, she is prepared to take in order to make the cost of such consultations affordable to those in clinical, financial or social need; - (c) state whether she will lodge an amendment to the Government Plan that would explicitly deliver lower-cost primary care; and - (d) advise which groups are at the top on her priority list when considering the delivery of affordable primary care and state what consideration, if any, has been given to the part means-testing could play in the development of proposals in this area?
+- (a) advise whether it is his assessment that there is an urgent need for action to make G.P. consultations affordable for those in clinical, financial or social need; - (b) state what action, if any, he is prepared to take in order to make the cost of such consultations affordable to those in clinical, financial or social need; - (c) state whether he will lodge an amendment to the Government Plan that would explicitly deliver lower-cost primary care; and - (d) advise which groups are at the top on his priority list when considering the delivery of affordable primary care and state what consideration, if any, has been given to the role means-testing could play in the development of proposals in this area?